woongjoonchoi/DeepLearningPaper-Reproducing/Vgg/README.md

 Due to limitations in GPU resources and time, training has only been possible up to about 15 epochs.
 If time or resources allow, training will be continued.

+You can see many `ipynb` file in this repo.
+These files define the training configuration of vgg net and evaluate the evaluation methods step-by-step.
+Finally, the `.py` file contains all configuration and evaluation methods.

 ## Library Installation
 ```
 torch==2.0.0+cu118